Liability in a Bicycle Accident in Missouri & Kansas

 On the other hand, Kansas has adopted a modified comparative negligence statute that includes what is referred to as the 50% Bar Rule.
 Compensation for an accident is reduced by the percentage of fault assigned to the bicyclist.
 However, if the bicyclist is found to be 50 percent or more at fault for the crash, the bicyclist cannot recover any compensation for the accident.

-The compensation available for a bicycle accident claim depends on numerous factors, including fault, comparative negligence, financial losses, and severity of physical injuries.
+The compensation available for a bicycle accident claim in Missouri and Kansas will depend on a number of factors, including fault, comparative negligence, financial losses, and severity of physical injuries.
 A Kansas City bicycle accident attorney can help you determine the value of your injury claim based on the facts of your case.

 In most bicycle accident cases, injury victims are entitled to receive compensation for: